ultraJeff/containers-and-ocp-workshop/container-fundamentals.md

 drwxrwxrwt.
 10 root    root    system_u:object_r:tmp_t:s0          4.0K Sep 12 00:57 ..
 ```

-Now, run the following command a few times and notice the MLS labels change every time.
-This is sVirt at work:
+Now, run the following command a few times and notice the MCS labels change every time.

 ```bash
 podman run -t -v /tmp/selinux-test:/tmp/selinux-test:Z registry.access.redhat.com/ubi9/ubi ls -alhZ /tmp/selinux-test
 ```

+> [!IMPORTANT]
+> This is sVirt (secure virtualization) at work. sVirt is a security technology that integrates SELinux (Security-Enhanced Linux) with virtualization to provide strong isolation for virtual machines (VMs) and containers.

-Finally, look at the MLS label set on the directory, it is always the same as the last container that was run.
+Finally, look at the MCS label set on the directory, it is always the same as the last container that was run.
 The :Z option auto-labels and bind mounts so that the container can access and change files on the mount point.
 This prevents any other process from accessing this data and is done transparently to the end user.

 ```bash
 ls -alhZ /tmp/selinux-test/